Contribute to mangrove research, conservation and management at the Reef Doctor Honko site in Ambondrolava

 Are you passionate about tropical coastal ecosystems and conservation?
 Do you want to participate in the active research and management of threatened mangrove forests?
 Our mangrove volunteering programme is a new opportunity to join the Reef Doctor Honko project, assisting in the development of our conservation programme and in the implementation of alternative livelihoods for local villages.

 This volunteering programme allows you to contribute to coastal wetland research, management, and conservation at our neighbouring Honko project site in Ambondrolava.
 You will become an integral member of our small mangrove team that mainly comprises Malagasy nationals.
 Your work will help us improve our understanding of the dynamics and health of mangroves through data collection, such as flora and fauna monitoring and habitat mapping.
-You can also participate in active mangrove forest restoration, resource management alongside local communities, and various social development initiatives.
+You can also participate in active mangrove forest restoration and various social development initiatives.

 We offer 1- to 3-month volunteering positions throughout the year.
 Space is limited to 2–4 people per month.
 We can also provide PADI dive training (from PADI Open Water up to Rescue Diver level, and a range of speciality dive courses) at an additional cost at our marine research base in Ifaty.